psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 sins of the dying man in consideration of the sum of ten Transfer- thousand rupees.
-Thus prepared to immolate himself on the ““ t ° f a altdr of duty as a vicarious sacrifice for sin, the saint is intro- Brahman duced into the chamber of death, and closely embraces the ^ ravan ' dying rajah, saying to him, “ O King, I undertake to bear all your sins and diseases.
-May your Highness live long and reign happily.”
+Thus prepared to immolate himself on the "" t ° f a altdr of duty as a vicarious sacrifice for sin, the saint is intro- Brahman duced into the chamber of death, and closely embraces the ^ ravan ' dying rajah, saying to him, "O King, I undertake to bear all your sins and diseases.
+May your Highness live long and reign happily."
 Having thus, with a noble devotion, taken to himself the sins of the sufferer, and likewise the rupees, he is sent away from the country and never more allowed to return.
-1 Closely akin to this is the old Welsh custom known as “ sin-eating.”
-According to Aubrey, “ In Transfer- the County of Hereford was an old Custome at funeralls to e . nce hire poor people, who were to take upon them all the sinnes Sin-eaterin of the party deceased.
+1 Closely akin to this is the old Welsh custom known as "sin-eating."
+According to Aubrey, "In Transfer- the County of Hereford was an old Custome at funeralls to e . nce hire poor people, who were to take upon them all the sinnes Sin-eaterin of the party deceased.
 One of them I remember lived in a En s land *